researchart/patterns/standards/datascience.md

 ### Essential

-- Clearly discusses   motivation:  (e.g. why is it useful/timely to explore this  problem and/or analysis method?).
+- Clearly discusses   motivation:  (e.g. what claims are being investigated, why is it useful/timely to explore this  problem and/or analysis method?).
-- Clearly discusses methods; e.g., how and why the data was selected, pre-processed, filtered, and categorized.
+- Clearly discusses methods; E.g. how and why the data was selected, pre-processed, filtered, and categorized.
 E.g. what (and why) prior work was selected as for the purposes of baseline comparisons.
-If a data preprocessor changes test data, then
+E.g. conceptual outline and/or pseudocode description of AI methods introduced.
+E.g.  the computing infrastructure used for running experiments (hardware and software), including GPU/CPU models; amount of memory; operating system; names and versions of relevant software libraries and frameworks.

 - Clearly discusses data: